Blog

 Guarded EU server rack symbolizing data sovereignty

 • Dedicated servers grant the clearest answers.
 Choose a country, deploy, and keep encryption keys offline; auditors see the whole chain.
-European firms favor single-tenant hosts in EU territory to sidestep cross-border risk, while U.S. healthcare providers leverage HIPAA-aligned cages.
+European firms favor single-tenant hosts in EU territory to reduce cross-border risk, while U.S. healthcare providers leverage HIPAA-aligned hosting controls.

 • DBaaS vendors brandish long lists of ISO, SOC 2, PCI, and HIPAA attestations, yet true sovereignty is fuzzier.
 Metadata or backups may leave region, and foreign-owned providers remain subject to their home-state disclosure laws.
 Customer-managed keys, private endpoints, and “sovereign-cloud” variants ease some worries but add cost and sometimes feature gaps.